Castlemaine Art Museum: Experimental Print Prize

 Established in 2019, a biennial, non-acquisitive prize.
 Open to Victoria-resident artists resident in Victoria, an anonymous local donor provides three prizes: $10,000, $5,000 and $3,000 for an emerging artist.

 Len Fox Painting Award

 The Len Fox Painting Award is the Castlemaine Art Museum's $50,000 biennial acquisitive award and among the richest in the nation.
 It is awarded to a living Australian artist to commemorate the life and work of Emmanuel Phillips Fox, the uncle of Len Fox, partner of CAM benefactor Mona Fox.

 Associations

-CAM is a member of the Public Galleries Association of Victoria and is accredited by the Australian Museums and Galleries Association.
+CAM is a member of the Public Galleries Association of Victoria which CAM's 2025 'Framed' exhibition was shortlisted in the PGAV Awards on 26 April 2026.
+The Museum is accredited by the Australian Museums and Galleries Association.